Kopano-dev/meet/README.md

 ## Runtime dependencies

 To operate Meet, it needs backends.
-Meet currently uses Konnect for authentication, KWM server for signaling and Kapi for groupware and key/value storage apis.
+Meet uses Konnect for authentication, KWM server for signaling and Kapi for groupware and key/value storage apis.
 So those are needed as well.
 See the links below to find instructions how to get those running.

 - https://stash.kopano.io/projects/KC/repos/konnect
 - https://stash.kopano.io/projects/KC/repos/kapi